AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - LS1: Speaker 2W 8Ohm 28mm: https://a.co/d/bBaHMG7
    - or Digikey part 102-3850-ND
  - Power supply/charger for batteries: https://a.co/d/hriKC1F
    - It is very important to use this recommended power supply for the best charging experience and from the safety perspective!
 The BMS module used in battery board is not a charger.
-Its purpose to manage balanced battery charge and discharge.
+Its purpose is to manage balanced battery charge and discharge.
  - Mini-Voltmeter: https://a.co/d/epVwKYk

  ## Front Panel